 The thought of filing for divorce can be an overwhelming one, especially if you are unfamiliar with the process and aren't sure about what you're getting yourself into.
 At Hanson, Gorian, Bradford & Hanich, we understand the stress and uncertainty that you are experiencing and we are here to help.
 Let us guide you through a step-by-step overview of the California divorce process before you consult a Riverside County divorce attorney to help you.

-1. Consult a Riverside County Divorce Lawyer
+1. Consult a Divorce Lawyer

 No legal decision, especially one involving your family, should be made without the counsel of a seasoned attorney.
 Our firm has decades of combined experience and includes a Board Certified Family Law Specialist*.
-You can trust us to help you make the best decisions for your family and your future, so consult a divorce attorney from our team to represent you in your divorce.
+You can trust us to help you make the best decisions for your family and your future, so consult a family law attorney from our team to represent you in your divorce.

 2. Decide if You Want a Divorce or Legal Separation